Navigating Growth and Scale for Your Medical Practice

 It’s about having enough space.

-While your employees and care providers may be most important, often times you need more space to expand into.
+While your employees and care providers are maybe most important, oftentimes you need more space to expand into.
 As with hiring decisions, figuring out the right amount of space that works for the present as well as the foreseeable future is difficult.
 Medical build-outs can easily run $80 to $140 per square foot (costs can vary widely depending on location), making space an expensive decision.
 The optimal choice is to maintain as much flexibility as possible, increasing your footprint in stages as you need it to grow.
 Developing good relationships with a building owner (if leasing space) can be key, as you may be able to negotiate something that is logical for both parties.

 It’s about the technology.